moacyr-catani/node-package-callback-handler/README.md

 #### Accessing previous results

-To use previous results in a function, use one of the following tokens as arguments to your function:
+To use previous results, pass one of the following tokens as arguments to your function:

 | Token | Description |
 | ----------- | ----------- |